 How to Create Rest Areas in Your Paintings (and Why It Matters)

-Have you ever walked into a loud space?
-Voices shouting to each other across the room.
+Have you ever walked into a loud space where voices shout to each other across the room?
 It’s impossible to tell where you should place your attention because everything is calling to you at the same volume.

 Areas of rest have two jobs.

 Second, it does what the name implies.
-Rest areas give the viewers places to pass over at first glance and then maybe come back to later.
+Rest areas give the viewers places to pass over at first glance and then maybe return to later.
 It gives the viewers a place, in Lord’s paintings, to take a breath before jumping back into the fascinating shapes that make up her work.
-It means they will spend longer looking at your work.
+It means they will spend longer looking at your work overall.

 Here are three ways Carolyn Lord designs areas of rest in her paintings: